ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 So, as it is explained in the table above, the early crytosystems were based on symmetric key encryption scheme, that is when both of the parties have knowledge of the same secret key.

 Also, before the digital systems emerge, the cryptosystem worked direct at the message/text layer, meaning that the message and the so called ciphertext were one and the same.

+#### Cryptography Benefits

+Cryptography is a basic tool for information security, and it provides that 4 essential services mentioned in the Introduction:

+1. **Confidentiality**
+2. **Integrity**
+3. **Authentication**
+4. **Nonrepudiation**

+Secondarily, modern cryptography has also provided a mean for communicating in open environments line the Internet, where exchanges happens incessantly, specially between parties that don't know each other, but still have to be accounted for.

+#### Cryptographty Drawbacks

+1. A strong encrypted system can bring some difficulty to access and to manage, even for a legitimate party.
+2. Besides the access, there are costs  involved with the use of cryptography:
+    2.1.
+There can be some overhead to the system.
+    2.2.
+There is the necessity for managing the cryptographic keys.
+And, specially in the case of the Public Key management, it will be necessary to have a speciallized management and fees for the Public Key Infrastructure (PKI).
+3. Cryptography does not address aspects of 'High Availability' which is another essential service for information security.
+Thus this task will have to depend upon other methods.
+4. Another important service that cannot be performed by cryptography is 'selective access control', which also has to be exercised by administrative controls.
+5. Since cryptography is based on techniques related to computational difficulties, every time there is a break through in solving some of these difficulties, or there is some significative enhancement in the computational systems, the cryptographic techniques may be handled vulnerable.